mcaupybugs/CovidTracker/README.md

+# React App
-# USE npm i to install or yarn to install dependancies ..
+USE npm i to install or yarn to install dependancies ..
 Feel free to use for personal projects